|

 Reproductive

-sexuality is really quite simple, being a pure function of biology.
+sexuality is a pure function of biology.
 The problems

 with sexual identity begin in the